Physium/wjloh/_posts/2018-12-16-VCF-Deployment.md

 ## Planning & Preparation

 The entire bring up process with VCF is actually pretty straightforward.
 In order for that to happen, it's important that we get the necessary preparation work done in order for the Cloud Foundation Builder VM to work its magic.
-I wont go into the details of that as there's an entire documentation on the planning and preparation required for the setup to take place.
+I personally wont go into the details of that as there's an entire documentation on the planning and preparation required for the setup to take place.
 I would strongly suggest using that as a check list to ensure everything is in place before going ahead with the deployment.

 Documentation mentioned in this section can be found [here](https://docs.vmware.com/en/VMware-Cloud-Foundation/3.0.1/com.vmware.vcf.planprep.doc_301/GUID-BFF8C3AE-6C42-4133-AACA-00BE0C02B722.html)!